 In order to approve a motion proposed at the Meeting, the affirmative vote of a simple majority of the votes cast by TerrAscend shareholders present virtually or represented by proxy and entitled to vote at the Meeting will be required (an "Ordinary Resolution").
-In the case of the approval of the Stock Option Extension Resolution, as required by the rules of the TSX, the votes attached to Common Shares held by insiders of the Corporation holding any Options subject to the amendment will be excluded from the vote.
+In the case of the approval of the Option Amendment Resolution (as defined below), as required by the rules of the TSX, the votes attached to Common Shares held by insiders of the Corporation holding any Options subject to the amendment will be excluded from the vote.
 The following table summarizes the type of resolution needed to approve each proposal outlined below:

-Proposal Type of Resolution Voting Options Effect of Broker Non-Votes Board Recommendation Proposal No. 1: Re-election of the Corporation's Board until the close of the next annual meeting of Shareholders.
-Ordinary Resolution FOR or WITHHOLD No effect FOR all nominees Proposal No. 2: Re-appointment of MNP LLP, Chartered Professional Accountants, as auditor of the Corporation at remuneration to be fixed by the Board.
-Ordinary Resolution FOR or WITHHOLD No effect FOR Proposal No. 3: Approval of the Stock Option Extension Resolution.
-Ordinary Resolution FOR or AGAINST No effect FOR
+Proposal Type of Resolution Voting Options Effect of Broker Non-Votes Board Recommendation Proposal No. 1: Re-election of the Corporation's Board until the close of the next annual meeting of Shareholders Ordinary Resolution FOR or WITHHOLD No effect FOR all nominees Proposal No. 2: Re-appointment of MNP LLP, Chartered Professional Accountants, as auditor and independent registered public accounting firm of the Corporation at remuneration to be fixed by the Board ("Proposal No. 2").
+Ordinary Resolution FOR or WITHHOLD No effect FOR Proposal No. 3: Approval of the Option Amendment Resolution Ordinary Resolution (with votes attached to Common Shares FOR or AGAINST No effect FOR held by insiders of the Corporation holding Options subject to this amendment being excluded from the vote)